 Under the Skin is a landmark book that tells the full story of racial health disparities in America by revealing the toll racism takes on individuals and public health.
 In 2018, Villarosa’s New York Times Magazine article on maternal and infant mortality, “Why America’s Black Mothers and Babies Are in a Life-or-Death Crisis” caused an awakening.
 Hundreds of studies had previously established a link between racial discrimination and the health of Black Americans, with little progress toward solutions.
 But Villarosa’s article exposing that a Black woman with a college education is as likely to die or nearly die in childbirth as a white woman with an eighth grade education made racial disparities in health care impossible to ignore.

-Now in this landmark book—out in June 2022—Villarosa lays bare the forces in the American health-care system and in American society that cause Black people to “live sicker and die quicker” compared to their white counterparts.
+Now in this landmark book Villarosa lays bare the forces in the American health-care system and in American society that cause Black people to “live sicker and die quicker” compared to their white counterparts.
 Study after study of medical settings show worse treatment and outcomes for Black patients.
 Black people live in dirtier, more polluted communities due to environmental racism and neglect from all levels of government.
 And, most powerfully, Villarosa describes the new understanding that coping with the daily scourge of racism ages Black people prematurely.
-Anchored by unforgettable human stories and offering incontrovertible proof, Under the Skin is dramatic, tragic, and necessary reading.
-“Perhaps one of the most important and thought-provoking publications of the year” (Oprah Daily), it “will transform how you understand the relationship between race and medicine, one that makes clear the connection between our history and our health” (Clint Smith, the New York Times bestselling author of How the Word Is Passed).
+Anchored by unforgettable human stories and offering incontrovertible proof, Under the Skin is, according to Oprah Daily, “perhaps one of the most important and thought-provoking publications of the year.”

 Villarosa’s contribution to The New York Times’ Pulitzer Prize-winning 1619 Project highlighted race-based physiological myths that have endured in medical practice since slavery.
 The idea that Black people have a superhuman tolerance for pain began during slavery was a way to justify the institution and to continue torturing Black bodies, and the idea has endured to this day.
 As recently as 2016, over half of medical students and residents still held at least one fallacious slavery-era assumption that Black bodies are fundamentally different from white bodies, including the idea that Black people have physically thicker skin, different nerve endings, or blood that coagulates differently.
 An expanded version of her essay was included in the book The 1619 Project: A New Origin Story.